kpratik2015/My-Notes/Javascript.md

 The this keyword refers to the object it belongs to.
 In a function, this refers to the Global object (Windows object).
 In strict mode, when used in a function, this is undefined.
 In HTML event handlers, this refers to the element in html that received the event.

+In JavaScript this is “free”, its value is evaluated at call-time and does not depend on where the method was declared, but rather on what object is “before the dot”.

 ### What is namespace?